CaoAssignments/cse12-sp20-pa6-PriorityQueue-starter/README.md

 ```
 #### `public void push(E element)`
 - Throw a `NullPointerException` and do not add to the priority queue if `element` is `null`.
-- Otherwise, add `element` to this priority queue.
+- Otherwise, add `element` to this priority queue. `heap` should be fixed accordingly.

 #### `public E peek()`
 - Return the element with the highest priority.
 Remember that this should be whichever element our min-heap says is the smallest element.
 - If the priority queue is empty, return `null` instead.

 #### `public E pop()`
 - Remove and return the element with the highest priority.
-Remember that this should be whichever element our min-heap says is the smallest element.
+Remember that this should be whichever element our min-heap says is the smallest element. `heap` should be fixed accordingly.
 - If the priority queue is empty, return `null` (and do no removal) instead.

 #### `public int getLength()`